The Legacy Foundation of Southeast Arizona

 What They Don't Fund

-- Organizations that serve populations residing in Cochise and eastern Santa Cruz counties only
+- Organisations that serve populations residing in Cochise and eastern Santa Cruz counties only

 - Projects must align with promoting population health and community wellness

-- Organizations must be Arizona 501(c)(3) nonprofits or government entities with clear connection to health and wellness mission
+- Organisations must be Arizona 501(c)(3) nonprofits or government entities with clear connection to health and wellness mission

-- Organizations must demonstrate non-discrimination policies regarding staff, employment, governing board, and volunteers
+- Organisations must demonstrate non-discrimination policies regarding staff, employment, governing board, and volunteers

 Governance and Leadership